Jewish Studies The Druze Community in Israel

 DOI: 10.1163/157005811X550309

 • Halabi, Rafik, dir.
 Fog.
-Connect 100, for Channel 2.
+Connect 100 Productions.
 2013.

 This documentary traces the mysterious story of a Druze soldier in the Israel Defense Forces (IDF) who was killed during the 1973 Arab-Israeli War.
 By doing so, it tracks two stories that claim to provide evidence of reincarnation, which is the main belief among the Druze.
-The movie was directed by Mr. Rafik Halabi, who is an Israeli-Druze.
+The movie was directed by Rafik Halabi, who is an Israeli-Druze.
 57:00 minutes.
-In Hebrew and Arabic
+In Hebrew and Arabic.

 • Nisan, Mordechai.
 “The Druze in Israel: Questions of Identity, Citizenship, and Patriotism.”
 The Middle East Journal 64.4 (2010): 575–596.